P ≠ NP Proof

 demonstrating that it is impossible that any poly-time deterministic computation solves the XG-SAT.

-In this proof, is no assumed anything about type, structure, form, code, nature, shape or kind of computation,
+this proof, nothing is assumed about type, structure, form, code, nature, shape or kind of computation,

 neither structure (or lack thereof) of data, eventually used